David Fleay Wildlife Park

 The best part about it?

 One of the best things about the David Fleay Wildlife Park is that it’s not a massive park compared to Australia Zoo and Currumbin Wildlife Sanctuary.
-So although you could spend the whole day here if you wish and take in all the shows and talks, for those that prefer to spend a morning out and head home for a relax in the afternoon, you can easily do that here as well.
+You could spend the whole day here if you wish and take in all the shows and talks.
+However, for those that prefer to spend a morning out and head home for a relax in the afternoon, I here ya.
+You can totally do that here.

 The uncrowded nature of this wildlife park is a big win.